-Expected accomplishments Indicators of achievements Timely and efficient processing of financial transactions, ensuring accuracy and general integrity. • Processing of invoices and other payments in a timely manner.
-Production of accurate and transparent financial statements. • Favourable audit reports.
-Full implementation of the ERP system for payments, payroll, cash management and reporting. • Processing of financial transactions with maximum accuracy and efficiency, and availability of updated information and online reports.
+Expected accomplishments Indicators of achievements Timely and efficient processing of financial Processing of invoices and other transactions, ensuring accuracy and general payments in a timely manner. integrity.
+Production of accurate and transparent financial Favourable audit reports. statements.
+Full implementation of the ERP system for Processing of financial transactions payments, payroll, cash management and with maximum accuracy and reporting. efficiency, and availability of updated information and online reports.